Mehriban Aliyeva

-Mehriban Arif gizi Aliyeva (Note: Mehriban Arif qızı Əliyeva Paşayeva, /az/) (born 26 August 1964) is an Azerbaijani politician and physician who is the First Vice President and First Lady of Azerbaijan.
+Mehriban Arif gizi Aliyeva (Note: Mehriban Arif qızı Əliyeva Paşayeva, /az/) (born 26 August 1964) is an Azerbaijani politician and former physician who is the First Vice President and First Lady of Azerbaijan.

 She is married to Ilham Aliyev, the president of Azerbaijan.
 Aliyev created the position of First Vice President in 2017 and appointed his wife to the position.

-Early life, family and marriage
+Early life and family

 Mehriban Pashayeva was born in Baku, and is from a family described in leaked US Embassy cables as "the single most powerful family in Azerbaijan."
 Her grandfather was the writer Mir Jalal Pashayev, an Iranian Azerbaijani born in Iran.
 Her uncle Hafiz Pashayev was Azerbaijan's first Ambassador to the United States.
 Her father, Arif Pashayev, is Rector of the National Aviation Academy in Baku, and her mother, Aida Imanguliyeva (1939–1992) was a philologist and Arabist, daughter of the journalist and pedagogue Nasir Imanguliyev.

 Education and early career

 Aliyeva finished secondary school number 23 in 1982.
 She entered the Preventive-Treatment Faculty of the Azerbaijan Medical University, in which she excelled, and later continued her studies at the Sechenov Moscow Medical Academy, from which she graduated in 1988.
 From 1988–92, Mehriban Aliyeva worked at the State Research Institute of Eye Diseases of the Russian Academy of Medical Sciences in Moscow, which was led by Dr. Mikhail Krasnov.
 Aliyeva got her PhD after defending a thesis on "Euthanasia and humanism issues in medicine" in 2005.
 Two articles in The Times in 2005 described her as a "qualified physician" and "former eye doctor."